-Throughout the year under review, Palm City Residences, the only operational asset of the Group, continued to perform resolutely despite shifting changes in the political dynamics in Tripoli for most of 2019.
-A surge in occupancy from 45.1% in December 2018 to 51.9% in January 2019 then continued unabated with month on month increases in occupancy, reaching a milestone figure of 60.2% in May 2019, an 8.3% increase from the start of the year and two months into the conflict which commenced in Tripoli on April 4.
-Despite no significant cessation in hostilities for the rest of the year, Palm City's business model once again proved to be resilient with an average occupancy of 54.4% between June and December, closing the year at 55.3% after nine months of conflict.
-During this year, Palm City generated €27.26m in revenue with an average rent rate of €8,857 per residential unit per month.
+Throughout the year under review, Palm City Residences, the only operational asset of the group, continued to perform resolutely.
+Until the most recent conflict that erupted in April 2019, Palm City was registering month-on-month increases in occupancy, reaching a milestone figure of 60.2% in May 2019.
+Despite there being no significant cessation in hostilities for the rest of 2019, the business model remained resilient with an average occupancy of 54.4% between June and December of that year.
+Although there were a number of planned contract terminations at the end of 2019, and notwithstanding the travel restrictions imposed in consequence of the global pandemic in 2020, the average occupancy for the 2020 remained stable at 51.7%.
+During this year, Palm City generated €25.59 million in revenue with an average rent rate of €8,993 per residential unit per month.

 During the year under review, management continued to strengthen its maintenance and support capabilities.
-This enabled the company to capture revenue from many short-term lease opportunities that continue to present themselves, while preparing for and servicing longer term requirements, both in the residential areas and also in back-end systemic operations.
-During 2019, management carefully implemented further measures to improve the product and spent money in areas that needed to be refurbished so as to ensure that all new business could be serviced to client expectations.
+This enabled the company to capture revenue from many short-term lease opportunities that continued to present themselves, while preparing for and servicing longer term requirements, both in the residential areas and also in back-end system operations.
+During 2020, management carefully implemented further measures to improve the product and spent money in areas that needed to be refurbished to ensure that all new business could be serviced to client expectations.
 Providing secure accommodation with a 24 x 7 service continues to be a key criterion to this day.